navelpluisje/figma-complex-export/howto.md

 Slider Creator uses a frame or group as a base node.
 If you want a group to be a slider stack, the plugin will move it into a newly created frame.
 Within the group you can have your separate layers to build your knob out of.
 Deciding which layer to slide is managed by naming.
 There are 4 keywords to start your layer name with:

+All images needs to be created in 100%. this will prevent weird artifacts of down scaling.

 #### Project setup

 Projects can have multiple pages.
 It is not required of course, but wil probably help you structure your project.